DevExpress/devextreme-reactive/packages/dx-react-chart/demos/area/step-area.md

 # React Chart Step Area

-The demo demonstrate how to customize simple area and make step area.
+The demo demonstrates how to customize simple area to make step area.
 Also it shows legend item customization.

 .embedded-demo({ "path": "area-chart/step-area", "showThemeSelector": true, "showThemeVariants": true })